lanl/scico/docs/source/install.rst

 Additional Dependencies
 -----------------------

-For instructions on installing dependencies related to the examples please see :ref:`example_notebooks`.
+For instructions on installing dependencies related to the examples please see :ref:`example_dependencies`.

 For Developers